fseidl-gdit/SL-Cloud/README.md

 ### Accessing SL Resource
 To add the syntheticlethality dataset, users need to pin the syntheticlethality project by first clicking ADD DATA and after selecting Pin a project as shown in Figure.
 After entering the project name as syntheticlethality, please click on PIN.

-We should explain how they can access our tables from their resources.
-Shall we add figures here or give link to the documentation file?

 ## Getting Started